xplorer-io/xplorers-bot-ts/Readme.md

 ## Features

-There are a million ways to use a bot make Slack fun.
+There are a million ways to drive engagement in Slack.
 Current features of XplorersBot are,

 * ***Welcome a new slack user*** - When a user joins a slack channel, XplorersBot crafts a welcome message and posts in the channel to welcome the user.
 * ***React to slack posts with emojis*** - With every slack post, XplorersBot checks the text for any keyword matches and reacts to the post with appropriate emoji's.
 For example, for text `This is a kubernetes environment`, XplorersBot will react to the post with `kubernetes` emoji.